1938 Auckland Rugby League season: Walmsley Shield (knockout competition)

-Senior club matches
+Other club matches

 Manukau v South Auckland XIII

 In a preseason match Manukau played a South Auckland XIII at Waikaraka Park in Onehunga.
 Neither George Nepia or Jack Hemi played in the match but Manukau won a "fast and interesting contest".
+Cecil McKinley, the former Poverty Bay rugby representative scored three tries for Manukau.
+He only played three games for them however before moving to the North Shore rugby union club and near the end of the season back to Poverty Bay.